American Birding Association: Print publications

 The ABA publishes Birding, its bimonthly magazine; North American Birds, the quarterly "journal of record" for North American birdlife; and Birder's Guide, a quarterly publication with a rotating schedule of themes.
 All three journals are offered in print and online formats.

 The ABA has published bird-finding guides to various states and regions of the United States and the Caribbean (10 titles are in print).
 The ABA is a partner in the ongoing publication of a series of photographic field guides to the birds of particular states (12 titles).

 Online publications

 The ABA maintains a multiauthored blog and a multi-voiced podcast; ABA's youth program hosts the blog The Eyrie.
 The ABA's journals Birding, North American Birds, and Birder's Guide are offered online, as well as in print.

 ABA Checklist

 The ABA publishes a checklist of the more than 1000 bird species found in the ABA area (the entirety of the United States and Canada, plus St. Pierre et Miquelon).
-Updates to the most recent print edition are available on line.
+Updates to the most recent print edition are available online.
 The Checklist provides the common names established and recommended by the American Ornithological Society, and it is one of the authorities consulted by the compilers of many popular bird identification guides in order to establish ranges and the status of populations.